tc39/proposal-smart-pipelines/readme.md

   |> new User.Message // a tacit unary constructor call
 ```

-The flattened tree of operations is easier for the reader to keep track of the flow of data.
-But it also makes it easier for the editor to add steps at the beginning, end, or middle of the edata flow, without changing the indentation of many nearby, unrelated lines.
+This code’s terseness and flatness may be both easier for the JavaScript programmer to read and to edit.
+The reader may follow the flow of data more easily through this single flattened thread of postfix operations.
+And the editor may more easily add or remove operations at the beginning, end, or middle of the thread, without changing the indentation of many nearby, unrelated lines.

 Similar use cases appear numerous times in JavaScript code, whenever any value is transformed by expressions of any type: function calls, property calls, method calls, object constructions, arithmetic operations, logical operations, bitwise operations, `typeof`, `instanceof`, `await`, `yield` and `yield *`, and `throw` expressions.
-The smart pipe operator can handle them all.
+In particular, the styles of [functional programming][], [dataflow programming][], and [tacit programming][] may benefit from pipelining.
+The smart pipe operator can simply handle them all.

 Note also that it was not necessary to include parentheses for `capitalize` or `new User.Message`; they were implicitly included as a unary function call and a unary constructor call, respectively.
 That is, the preceding example is equivalent to:
 ```js